Keeping Fit Post-Surgery After A Liposuction, Tummy Tuck Or Breast Augmentation

 We all know that regular exercise is important in maintaining our physical and mental health.
 However, those who just underwent plastic surgery may want to refrain from hitting the gym too soon, especially immediately after your procedure.

 As an increase in blood pressure may result in inflammation and swelling at the surgery site as well as an increased risk of bleeding, exercise, an activity that raises blood pressure, is discouraged.
-“In fact, in addition to increasing risk of bleeding and swelling, any moderate to intense activities can cause the healing incisions to re-open, which can worsen any post-operative scarring and making the patient more susceptible to infection,” said Dr Darren Ng, Specialist in Plastic Surgery & Consultant, Raffles Surgery Centre.
+“In fact, in addition to increasing risk of bleeding and swelling, any moderate to intense activities can cause the healing incisions to re-open, which can worsen any post-operative scarring and making the patient more susceptible to infection,” said Dr Darren Ng, Specialist in Plastic Surgery, Raffles Skin & Aesthetics Centre.
 “It is recommended that patients avoid any intensive activity for at least six to eight weeks.”

 However, that does not mean that you should be confined to your bed during this period.
 You can still enjoy the benefits of exercise without compromising your health by doing some light activities.
 Ms Tan Yen Fang, Physiotherapist, Raffles Rehabilitation Centre, suggests gradually returning to your exercise as tolerated.
 “It would be even better if patients start building up or maintaining their fitness before their operation, as this allows them a quicker return to their daily routine.”